 The Board is made up of outstanding members of our community, who come from a diversity of professional and personal backgrounds, all committed to a singular goal of furthering the Catholic educational experience at Saints Peter & Paul and across the MidShore.
 These are extraordinary people, who give of their time and talents without any desire for personal recognition but simply because they are passionate about Catholic education, our School, and navigating its future.

 Saints Peter & Paul School is one of our Parish's largest and time-honored ministries.
-I am continually gratified by the enormous skill set our lay people bring to helping Father Michael and I make our Parish and school such a vibrant community of faith and learning.
+I am continually gratified by the enormous skill set our lay people bring in helping to make our Parish and school such a vibrant community of faith and learning.
 Thank you for ALL you do!

 Board Attributes for Nominees